Doug Burgum: Cybersecurity

 In 2019, Burgum signed legislation to develop a central cybersecurity operations center for the state's network of over 250,000 users and 400 state and local government entities under the Executive Branch's IT Department-North Dakota Information Technology (NDIT).
 At his direction, NDIT began a Multi-State Security Operations Center to facilitate threat intelligence sharing and coordinate cybersecurity operations between member states.
 In 2023, he signed House Bill 1398, requiring cybersecurity education for all K-12 Students, making North Dakota the first state to have a cybersecurity education requirement for its students.

 LGBTQ rights

 In July 2020, Burgum called the 2020 Republican platform "divisive and divisional" on LGBTQ issues.
-He signed numerous veto-proof bills sent by the North Dakota Legislative Assembly during its 2023 session that some have called "anti-trans", including a near-total ban on gender-affirming care for minors.
+He signed numerous veto-proof bills sent by the North Dakota Legislative Assembly during its 2023 session that have been described as transphobic, including a near-total ban on gender-affirming care for minors.

 Education

 On November 12, 2021, Burgum signed a law banning the teaching of critical race theory in North Dakota K-12 schools.
 During the first Republican primary debate in Milwaukee, he spoke of his belief that federal regulations are unhelpful to schools and that red-tape regulations harm teacher innovations.